Paul Pierce: Nickname

 Pierce's nickname, "the Truth", was bestowed on him by Shaquille O'Neal after a 112–107 Los Angeles Lakers victory over the Celtics on March 13, 2001, in which Pierce scored 42 points on 13-of-19 shooting.
 O'Neal pulled Boston Herald reporter Steve Bulpett over and gestured toward his notepad.
 "Take this down," said O'Neal.
 "My name is Shaquille O'Neal and Paul Pierce is the motherfucking truth.
 Quote me on that and don't take nothing out.
 I knew he could play, but I didn't know he could play like this.
 Paul Pierce is The Truth."

 2022 EthereumMax lawsuit

 In January 2022, in a class-action lawsuit filed against the cryptocurrency company EthereumMax that alleged the company is a pump and dump scheme, Pierce was named as a defendant along with media personality Kim Kardashian, former professional boxer Floyd Mayweather Jr., and other celebrities for promoting the EthereumMax token on their social media accounts.
 In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.
 In December 2022, Central California U.S. District Court Judge Michael W. Fitzgerald dismissed the lawsuit on the basis that the claims were insufficiently supported given heightened pleading standards for fraud.

+Television

+On the March 19, 2024, episode of Extended Family, entitled "The Consequences of Being Irish," Pierce played himself at a fictional Boston Celtics fundraising event.